This video showcasing the anatomy of a C-section has gone viral—and with good reason.

-It's a stack of felt, crafted into a handmade demonstration of what *actually* happens during a Cesarean birth.
+It’s a stack of felt, crafted into a handmade demonstration of what happens during a C-section birth.
 And it is nothing short of incredible!

-We caught up with the creator, Jesse Franks, a blogger, International Cesarean Awareness Network (ICAN) advocate and mom of three.
+We caught up with the creator, Jesse Franks, a blogger of VBAC or bust, International Cesarean Awareness Network (ICAN) advocate and mom of three.
 She has been shocked and humbled by the feedback the project has received.

 “People have said that they are thankful it exists, that the actual surgical videos have been too gory for them to watch.
 One mom said that it was the first time she smiled while imagining her child’s birth.
 (That one made me teary eyed!)”